-- Participate in and commit resources, as appropriate and allowable, to a common case management information system, i.e. Mid-Atlantic Career Consortium (MACC), within WORKFORCE West Virginia. - Commit to the effective flow and referral of customers through the WORKFORCE West Virginia One-Stop Career Centers from entry to case management. - Commit to the achievement of established performance goals established by the US DOL, West Virginia Workforce Investment Council, and the One-Stop Career Center partners. - Participate in and commit resources, as appropriate, to ensure all Business Services are reported in WORKFORCE West Virginia MACC system.
+- Participate in and commit resources, as appropriate and allowable, to a common case management information system, i.e. Mid-Atlantic Career Consortium (MACC), within WorkForce West Virginia. - Commit to the effective flow and referral of customers through the WorkForce West Virginia One-Stop Career Centers from entry to case management. - Commit to the achievement of established performance goals established by the U.S. Department of Labor, West Virginia Workforce Investment Council, and the One-Stop Career Center partners. - Participate in and commit resources, as appropriate, to ensure all Business Services are reported in WorkForce West Virginia MACC system.